Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Suffix-Constrained Generation

 \subsection{Greedy Pipeline}

 We now propose a first simple and naive solution to suffix-constrained generation, which we call \emph{greedy pipeline}.
 Given an input prompt $\vx$, we first apply standard greedy decoding to compute the unconstrained generation $\vy \in Y_\text{free}$.
 Then, we build the new prompt $\vx' = \vx \odot \langle y_i \rangle_{i=1}^{|\vy|-1}$ by removing the last $\bot$ token from the generation $\vy$.
 Finally, we apply constrained greedy search on $Y_{\mathcal G}$ using $\vx'$ as a prompt.
-This process is illustrated in Algorithm~\ref{alg:pipeline_search}.

-This approach can be easily and efficiently implemented in any existing generation framework, almost for free, as long as we know how to search for an output in $Y_{\mathcal G}$.
+This process is illustrated in Alg.~\ref{alg:pipeline_search}.
+This approach can be easily and efficiently implemented in any generation framework, as long as we know how to search for an output in $Y_{\mathcal G}$.